machal/cssmine-content/nastroje-buildovani.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 First, you need to configure `less`, `cssmin` and `watch` plugins in order to
-create `css` and `default` „task aliases“.
+create `css` and `default` „task aliases".
 Then you can add a queue of other
 tasks.

 At the beginning of a project, you just run a `default` task using the `grunt`